project-chip/matter-handbook/content/HowItWorks/Discovery.md

 The DNS-SD service type is `_matter._tcp.` Although `_tcp` naming is used, the device might use other transports such as UDP.

+## Commissioner discovery
+Commissioner discovery is the process used by Commissionee's to discover Commissioners on the network.
+Commissioner discovery only happens through the IP-based DNS-SD method.

+With Commissioner Discovery, a Commissionee, upon user interaction, can discover Commissioners on the network and obtain a list of information for each which may include Vendor ID, Product ID and friendly name.
+A Commissionee with a user interface, such as a Television, Thermostat or Video Player device, can then display the list of discovered commissioners to the user for selection.
+Once selected, the Commissionee can use the User Directed Commissioning protocol with the Commissioner to indicate that the user has selected it for commissioning of the Commissionee.
+The Commissioner Discovery service records thus enable a form of "door bell" protocol to allow a Commissionee to request Commissioning.

+The DNS-SD instance name for commissioner discovery is _matterd._udp and the host names are built by either a 48-bit MAC address or a 64-bit MAC Extended Address, expressed as a hex string such as A5F15790B0D15F32.local. similar to commissionable node discovery.

+After discovery, IPv6 addresses are returned in the AAAA records and key/value pairs are returned in the DNS‑SD TXT record.
+The key/value pair contains information such as the Discriminator, Vendor ID, and Product ID.
+The node also advertises commissioning subtypes, which enables filtering of results to find only Commissioners that match a particular attribute.

 _This content was originally published on the [Google Developer Site](https://developers.home.google.com/matter/primer)_